Bordentown, New Jersey: Local government

-Commissioner James L. Lynch Jr. (Director of Public Safety and Affairs), all serving terms of office that end on May 13, 2025.
+Commissioner Heather Cheesman (Director of Public Safety and Affairs; appointed to an unexpired term), all serving terms of office that end on May 13, 2025.

+In March 2024, the commissioners appointed Heather Cheesman to fill the seat that had been held by James E. Lynch Jr., until he resigned from office; Cheeseman will serve on an interim basis until the November 2024 general election, when voters will choose a candidate to serve the balance of the term of office.

 The city's municipal complex is located on the site of the Point Breeze estate.
 Part of the site was purchased by the city in 2020 from the Divine Word Missionaries who occupied the 60 acre site previously.
 The repurposed building opened in August 2022.
 The former city hall was located at 324 Farnsworth Avenue.

 Emergency services

 Hope Hose Humane Fire Company 1 dates its founding to 1767, making it the nation's second-oldest volunteer fire service, having taken its current name from the combination in 1976 of the Hope Hose and the Humane fire companies.

 Consolidated Fire Association dates back to the 1966 merger of three separate volunteer fire companies.

 Environmental Commission

 The Bordentown City Environmental Commission (BCEC) is a volunteer group of Bordentown City residents.
 The Commission is an official body, and its chair answers to the Mayor.
 The BCEC advises local officials and the Planning Board regarding environmental issues and is a watchdog for environmental problems and opportunities.
 It is designed to inform elected officials and the public, serve on committees, research issues, develop educational programs and advocate for sound environmental policies.
 Local issues include preservation of open space, promoting walking and bicycling trails and the River Line, protection of wetlands and water quality, recycling and energy conservation, and environmental education.

 The BCEC's most current efforts have focuses upon a bicycle and pedestrian circulation study, the City's open space plan, and the development of a set of local greenways (Thorntown and Black Creek).